manyoso/haltt4llm/README.md

 ## Setup and install

-## Requirements
+Install python dependencies.

 ```
 pip install -r requirements.txt
 ```

-Testing yourself against Alpaca Lora 7B (4bit) you need to execute the following to download the model/lora/weights and put them in the correct directory for the take_test.py to find the model correctly
+Testing yourself against Alpaca Lora 7B (4bit) you need to execute the following to download the model/lora/weights and put them in the correct directory for the take_test.py to find the model correctly.

 ```
 python download-model.py --text-only decapoda-research/llama-7b-hf